BioBaes/Week2/README.md

 - DO NOT UPLOAD files here.
 Always use a LINK to showcase your final results.
 - In case of errors use #biobaes-decode and seek help.
 Describe your issue clearly by uploading the complete code.
 Do not paste screenshots of code, as it would be   inconvenient to re-run the code.

-### SOFT SUBMISSION DEADLINE : 25th September 2020
+### SOFT DEADLINE FOR SUBMISSION : 25th September 2020 (before the weekly meetup on 26th September 2020)